 chThe colours we choose for our home, business or office are a direct reflection of our personality.
 Some of us consider it a key element in design and having a comfortable, productive or relaxing space.

 Truth is, it has been proven by psychology that it affects us every day.
-The color scheme of a room influences our mood and our thoughts, this is the result of color perception and its effects on the human brain.
+The colour scheme of a room influences our mood and our thoughts, this is the result of colour perception and its effects on the human brain.

 Without further ado, let's begin.

 Beige and neutrals

 These colours are usually the base of every design as they will pair well with any palette.
 They are frequently used for walls and floors but also larger furniture.
 They are reliable, discreet, elegant, and flexible.